-Senior centers are ideal for people who are looking to stay active and get out of the house more often.
+Senior resource centers are ideal for people who are looking to stay active and get out of the house more often.
 They can also help to bring communities together in ways that wouldn’t otherwise be possible.
 Seniors can grow friendships that can be maintained via the senior centers and out in the community as well.
 They make a big difference in the lives of many people.

 Which Services and Programs Are Often Provided at Senior Centers?

-There’s a wide range of programs and services that are provided at senior centers.
+There’s a wide range of programs and services that are provided at senior community centers.
 We’re going to discuss them here so you can get a better understanding of what to expect from yours.

 Meal and Nutrition Programs

 In our senior years, it becomes more important than ever to eat the right foods and to achieve a balanced diet.
 That’s why it’s so great that many senior centers offer meal and nutrition programs for seniors.
 They can help with improving your diet, learning how to cook food at home or helping to manage your weight going forward.
 Some places even provide meals for the community too.
 It’s a great chance to learn more about food and nutrition.